elotroalex/chiens/_texts/translation.md

 - {:.sp} The Narrator.

 - {:.pr.i} Alas.
 Alas.
-Spider Europe stirs its legs and phalange of ships ...
+Spider Europe stirs its legs and phalanges of ships ...
 Alas.
 Alas.

 - {:.sp} The Chorus.